ehoefel/the-cyber-prophet/content/about.md

 out books, games, and movies too.
 I'll make sure to share here my thoughts on anything interesting I catch.

-Of course, I'll also share a byte of what's going on in the _future_.
+Of course, I'll also bring up some of what's going on in the _future_.
 I wouldn't be the Cyber Prophet otherwise.
 But don't get too worked up: it's a shitty timeline most of the time (It's so fucking hot in here!).